strayTiger/VulEviFusion/README.md

-# VulPathFusion: Validation-Selected Fusion of Path and Semantic Evidence
+# VulEviFusion: Validation-Selected Fusion of Path and Semantic Evidence

-VulPathFusion is a C/C++ function-level vulnerability detection workflow that constructs vulnerability-oriented path evidence, rewrites that evidence into conservative security descriptions, and trains CodeT5 classifiers on formal evidence views.
+VulEviFusion is a C/C++ function-level vulnerability detection workflow that constructs vulnerability-oriented path evidence, rewrites that evidence into conservative security descriptions, and trains CodeT5 classifiers on formal evidence views.

 The key idea is to avoid treating raw source code, static path evidence, and LLM-generated descriptions as one fixed input.
-VulPathFusion first constructs screened Top-3 vulnerability paths, uses the LLM only as a constrained evidence rewriter, and then trains CodeT5 classifiers on several formal views.
+VulEviFusion first constructs screened Top-3 vulnerability paths, uses the LLM only as a constrained evidence rewriter, and then trains CodeT5 classifiers on several formal views.
 In the full paper, view subsets, weights, and thresholds are selected only on the validation